What is PCOS?

 There is no cure for PCOS, but there are lots of ways to treat it.
 You may use a few of them or different ones at different times, depending on your symptoms.

-One great way to deal with PCOS is to eat well and exercise.
+Lifestyle changes are great ways to deal with PCOS.
+Eating well and staying active are important if you have PCOS.
 If you are overweight, losing weight may help with symptoms and may reduce health risks related to PCOS.
 Don’t smoke — or try to quit if you’ve started.
-Learn more in our guide Living Well with PCOS.
+Learn more in our guide. [ PDF 459K]

 Birth control pills are a very common form of treatment for PCOS.
 Birth control pills contain hormones that can: